-This ESP comes from their LTD range, which means it’s made in the East.
+This ESP 7 string comes from their LTD range, which means it’s made in the East.
 No problem.
 It comes amongst the cheapest seven-string guitars available, and we’ll be considering it in terms of materials used, construction, tones and overall playability.

 These days, any guitar that has provision for an additional low B will put it very much in the metal camp.
 But, as part of this review, I’d like to explore if it might have a wider range of uses than heavy riffs and infinite scales.
 So let’s get down to it and see what it has to offer!

 ESP firmly markets the M-17 on its affordability, so they’re aiming this at kids in basements, and maybe people who are just curious about what an extra string would bring to such a traditional and revered instrument.